Ast0n1sh/ethnicity/README.md

   - `File Splitter & Reassembler.py` : Script and GUI for splitting files and reassembling files.

   - `Ethnicity.py` : The project source code

+Note: Since model is already splitted just use the code block 2 for reassembling the splitted files.
+Select the folder which contains the splitted model files and choose the path and name to save it into single file.